 The weapons most often used by Filipino warriors are sticks (single or double), swords (usually a shorter kind of sword) and knives.
-But there are many variations of these weapons and other weapons as well, for example the axe.
-Each weapon gives different opportunities in combat depending on their length, weight, material, shape and surface.
+But there are many variations of these weapons, and other weapons as well.
+Each weapon gives different opportunities in combat depending on its length, weight, material, shape and surface.

 It is hard to master all these weapons.
 This is why an understanding of the primary principles of combat is emphasized in Filipino Martial Arts.
 Different schools usually specialize in one or two main weapons, and there are masters who specialize in empty hand as well.